NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< menu-icon icon="images/icons/rhw-fa-int-button.jpg" caption="_FARHW Intersections and Transitions Button_" >}}

-In building stretches of FARHW, make sure that the line colors (or shoulder widths, if dealing with Euro textures) line up properly.
+When building stretches of FARHW, make sure that the line colors (or shoulder widths, if dealing with Euro textures) line up properly.

 {{< img-simple src="images/rhw-farhw-use.jpg" >}}

-Note that, with the exception of the FARHW Ramp Interfaces, none of the other FARHW pieces have starters on their ends, much like the Wide-Radius Curves, so one must be sure to place the orthogonal or diagonal ends of curves over an existing stretch of network.
+Note that with the exception of the FARHW Ramp Interfaces, none of the other FARHW pieces have starters on their ends, so one must be sure to place the orthogonal or diagonal ends of curves over an existing stretch of network.

 ### Cosmetic Pieces